-Then, you’ll mix together plain canned pumpkin (not canned pumpkin pie mix) eggs, sugar, vanilla, and pumpkin pie spice and drop a heaping tablespoon of the filling in each cup and bake until golden brown.
+- Add the pumpkin pie filling – Mix together plain canned pumpkin (not pumpkin pie mix), eggs, sugar, vanilla, and pumpkin pie spice.
+Spoon a heaping tablespoon of filling into each cinnamon roll cup.

 Recipe Card